 The following items need to be addressed in obtaining a system approval:

-Fire alarm plans shall be submitted for review and by the Midland Fire Marshal’s office prior to installation of any component of the system.
+- Fire alarm plans shall be submitted for review and by the Midland Fire Marshal’s office prior to installation of any component of the system.
 Three sets of plans need to be submitted and shall include information regarding the system, including specifications, wiring diagrams, battery calculations, floor plans, and locations of all devices.

-Visual inspection shall be made to ensure that there are no changes that affect equipment performance.
+- Visual inspection shall be made to ensure that there are no changes that affect equipment performance.

-Acceptance testing shall include functionality test of all initiating and notification devices and a 24-hour battery test to ensure battery capability.
+- Acceptance testing shall include functionality test of all initiating and notification devices and a 24-hour battery test to ensure battery capability.

-Required duct detectors shall initiate HVAC shutdown upon activation and indicate a supervisory signal at the fire alarm panel.
+- Required duct detectors shall initiate HVAC shutdown upon activation and indicate a supervisory signal at the fire alarm panel.

-Buildings equipped with a fire sprinkler system shall have an audible warning device indicating water flow, and shall be installed above the fire department connection and supervised by the fire alarm system.
+- Buildings equipped with a fire sprinkler system shall have an audible warning device indicating water flow, and shall be installed above the fire department connection and supervised by the fire alarm system.

-Acceptance testing shall be arranged 24 hours in advance through the Fire Marshal’s Office.
+- Acceptance testing shall be arranged 24 hours in advance through the Fire Marshal’s Office.
 No testing will be scheduled after 2 p.m.

-The entire fire alarm shall be tested at the completion of the system.
+- The entire fire alarm shall be tested at the completion of the system.

-Any permits required will be obtained through the building department.
+- Any permits required will be obtained through the building department.

 A rapid entry Knox box is required for buildings protected by a monitored fire alarm system.
 These can be purchased through the Knox Company at Knox Box.
-Contact our office for further information regarding installation.
+Contact our office for further information regarding the installation.